 value type annotation remains the same through program executions.
 Additionally, for both stack and heap, we ensure FV (τ ) = for all the value type annotations τ .

-While heap bindings can change, stack bindings are immutable—once variable x is bound to n : τ in ϕ, that binding will not be updated; we can model mutable stack variables as pointers into the mutable heap.
-As mentioned, value 0 : τ represents a null pointer when τ is a pointer type; correspondingly, H (m, 0) should always be undefined.
-The relation steps to a result r, which is either an expression or a null or bounds failure, representing a null-pointer deref- erence or out-of-bounds access, respectively.
-Such failures are a good outcome; stuck states (non-value expressions that cannot transition to a result r) characterize undefined behav- ior.
+While heap bindings can change, stack bindings are immutable once variable x is bound to n : τ in ϕ, that binding will not be updated.
+We can model mutable stack variables as pointers into the mutable heap.
+As mentioned, value 0 : τ represents a null pointer when τ is a pointer type.
+Correspondingly, H (m, 0) should always be undefined.
+The relation steps to a result r, which is either an expression or a null or bounds failure, represent a null-pointer dereference or out-of-bounds access, respectively.
+Such failures are a good outcome; stuck states (non-value expressions that cannot transition to a result r) characterizing undefined behavior.
 The context mode m (in m) indicates whether the stepped redex within e was in a checked (c) or unchecked

 (u) region.